Skip to content

 Step 1: Open your Arduino IDE.
 See how to set up here: Getting Started.

-Step 2: Type the following codes;
+Step 2: Type the following codes

 code 1.